StartPackage/auto_launcher/README.md

+## ✅ Final Reviewed Version With Suggestions Applied

+### 🔧 Changes:

+* Update heading `What's New in v0.0.3` → `What's New in v0.0.4`
+* Reflect more precise wording for the fixes (optional)

+---

 # ✨ Auto Launcher

 > Automate app name, version, bundle ID, and launcher icon updates across Android and iOS — ideal for CI/CD and manual workflows.

 ---

-## 📦 What's New in v0.0.3
+## 📦 What's New in v0.0.4

-* 🎯 Fixed: App icon generation now works on Android and iOS
+* 🎯 Fixed: App icon generation now works reliably on Android and iOS
-* 🔄 Improved: Dependency compatibility with commonly used packages
+* 🔄 Improved: Dependency compatibility by aligning `image` and `archive` versions

 ---